jraramirez/uploader-tool/setup-template.md

-## Setting Up Metadata Tables Using Templates
+## Setting Up Metadata Tables Using a Template